kaltun-dev/jujube-farm/README.md

 *	A clear layout is in place to ensure users can immediately find all the information.
 *	The navbar is clean and simple with distinguished spacing between each of elements, which allows for easy and simple navigation.
 *	The Home page is containing an introductory bio, a why choose us section, a more in-dept farm bio section, a map section and a footer area with address and openiong times.
-*	The produce page provides a look at all the farms produce and this that can be bought.
+*	The produce page provides a look at all the farm's produce that can be bought.
 *	The our story page contains the history and bio of the farm.
 *	At the bottom of all pages is the footer section with opening times, adddress, social media icons and a trademark.